JeromeJu/TKG/scripts/liveMonitor_countTests/README.md

 - Python3 Installed

-- openjdk tests only
+- openjdk tests only, these tests are required to be piped before compiling the script

 `export BUILD_LIST=openjdk`

-`openjdk tests` are required to piped before compiling the script